djangopackages/djangopackages/docs/docs/install.md

 ### Docker

-If you don't have them installed yet, install [Docker] and [docker-compose].
+If you don't have them installed yet, install [Docker] and [Compose].

 ### Grab a Local Copy of the Project